cavaunpeu/willwolf.io-source/content/machine-learning/em-for-lda.md

 \text{KL}\big(q(\mathbf{Z})\Vert \frac{p(\theta, \mathbf{z}, \mathbf{w}\vert \alpha, \beta)}{p(\mathbf{w}\vert \alpha, \beta)}\big)
 $$

-Peering at the denominator, we see that the expression under the integral is exponential in the number of words $N$; for any non-trivial $N$ and number of topics, it is intractable to compute.
-As such, the "ideal" E-step solution $q(\mathbf{Z}) = p(\theta, \mathbf{z}\vert \mathbf{w}, \alpha, \beta)$ admits no analytical form.
+Peering at the denominator, we see that it includes an integration over all values $\theta$, which we assume is intractable to compute.
+As such, the "ideal" E-step solution $q(\mathbf{Z}) = p(\theta, \mathbf{z}\vert \mathbf{w}, \alpha, \beta)$ will elude us as well.

 In the next post, we'll cover how to minimize this KL term with respect to $q(\mathbf{Z})$ in detail.
 This effort will begin with the derivation of the mean-field algorithm.

 ## Summary

 In this post, we motivated the expectation-maximization algorithm then derived its general form.
-We then, briefly, applied it to the LDA model.
+We then applied this framework to the LDA model.

 In the next post, we'll expand this logic into mean-field variational Bayes, and eventually, variational inference more broadly.